maduwatas/Vin-HkE/README.md

 By clicking on a pre-existing alert it is possible to modify its values, not its type.
 Within the detail window of an alert, left red button exits without saving the changes, right green buttom aplies changes.

 Existing alerts can be enabled or disabled by pressing the bell button even you are on a route.
-Text or thresholds changes can be aplead on route too.
+Text or thresholds changes can be aplied on route too.

 To delete an alert, do long press over it and when delete icon appears, press it to delete.